usmanmughal11/i2c-library/docs/components/animation.md

 );
 ```

-?> The animation will only be applied to the first child element found in `<sl-animation>`.
+?> The animation will only be applied to the first child element found in `<i2c-animation>`.

 ## Examples